sage-code/eve/manual/keywords.md

 |-----------|------------------------------------------------------------------
 | object    | current instance of a class, current object
 | result    | default result of a routine when a name is not specified
-| error     | current exception object of type @exception
+| error     | current exception object of type Exception

 **read next:** [Operators](operators.md)